muneebwaqas416/SCD_Project/README.md

 ## Features

-My contribution in the group prject consists of following
+Functionalities of the group prject consists of following
 functionalities:

 - Login of admin